Turkey Point Nuclear Generating Station

 Turkey Point Nuclear Generating Station is a nuclear and gas-fired power plant located on a 3300 acre site two miles east of Homestead, Florida, United States, next to Biscayne National Park located about 25 mi south of Miami, Florida near the southernmost edge of Miami-Dade County.
 The facility is owned by Florida Power & Light.

-Including the two nuclear plants, Turkey Point operates three power-generating units.
+Including the two nuclear reactors, Turkey Point operates three power-generating units.
 It comprises two retired 404 megawatt fuel oil/natural gas/used oil/propane-fired generation units (Units 1 and 2), two 802 MWe Westinghouse pressurized water reactors (Units 3 and 4), and a 1,150 MW combined-cycle gas-fired Unit 5.
-It serves the entire southern portion of Florida.
 With a combined operational capacity of 2754 MW, the site is the third largest generating station in Florida and the eleventh largest power plant in the United States.

 The US Nuclear Regulatory Commission has authorized its staff to issue combined licences for Florida Power and Light to build and operate two Westinghouse AP1000 reactors at its Turkey Point site.